Ahmed-Osama-Salem/dashboard-nextjs-TypeScript/README.md

 * improve your coding skills by using typescript.
 * improve your knowledge of React framework by using Nextjs and understand server side and Api handlers.
 * state mangement with Redux Toolkit.
+* How to improve your React Components and create Dynamic components.
 * improve your styling skills by using tailwind css classes.

 ## Getting Started